nmusatti/source-python/README.md

            vars:
              python_release: 3.13.0

 Note the underscore in the name.
-Ansible Galaxy did not accept my submission otherwise.

 License
 -------